Mount Fuji: Aokigahara forest

 Aokigahara forest sits at Fuji's northwest base.
 Folk tales and legends tell of ghosts, demons, yūrei and yōkai haunting the forest, and in the 19th century, Aokigahara was one of many places where poor families abandoned their young and elderly.
-Approximately 30 suicides are counted yearly, with a high of nearly 80 2002.
+Approximately 30 suicides are counted yearly, with a high of nearly 80 in 2002.
 The recent increase prompted local officials to erect signs that attempt to convince suicidal individuals to reconsider, which have disrupted some attempts.
 Earlier suicides have created an allure that has persisted across decades.

 Many hikers mark their routes by leaving colored plastic tape behind as they pass, raising concern about effects on the forest's ecosystem.

 Access

 A view of Mount Fuji from the Taisekiji temple as depicted by the woodblock artist Katsushika Hokusai.
 The one hundred views of Mount Fuji.
 From the Elizabeth Joan Tanney estate, c.
 1834.

 Transport

 Shizuoka Airport is overlooked by Mount Fuji.

 The closest airport with scheduled international service is Mt.
 Fuji Shizuoka Airport.
 It opened in June 2009.
 It is about 80 km from Mount Fuji.
 Tokyo International Airport (Haneda Airport) and Narita International Airport are approximately three hours and 15 minutes from Mount Fuji.